city

 4th Offense/ Priors 120 days to 30 months in jail or prison Monetary fine of $1,350 to $10,500 2 years to lifetime (3-year minimum) DUI “Party Plates” (mandatory) Ignition interlock (mandatory) Alcohol assessment (mandatory) Alcohol monitoring (mandatory with driving privileges) Vehicle immobilization 90 days Vehicle subject to forfeiture

-When the police charge you with OVI, you will face charges that range from a Class 4 misdemeanor to a 3rd-degree felony, depending on the circumstances of your OVI-related arrest and your prior criminal history.
+When the police charge you with OVI, you will face charges that range from a Class 4 misdemeanor to a 3rd-degree OVI felony, depending on the circumstances of your OVI-related arrest and your prior criminal history.
+In some cases, you may even face what’s known as a “Double DUI”, where two OVI charges are filed from the same incident — one for impairment and one for high BAC.

 Upon conviction of a criminal OVI charge, you face potential penalties that include:

-In the following Ohio OVI chart, DIP refers to the Certified 72-Hour Driver’s Intervention Program.
-DIP is a three-day onsite (stay-over) educational program designed as a potential alternative to mandatory jail sentences.
+In the following OVI chart for Ohio, DIP refers to the Certified 72-Hour Driver’s Intervention Program.
+DIP is a three-day, on-site (stay-over) educational program designed as a potential alternative to mandatory jail sentences.

 For some offenders, judges have the option of allowing them to attend a DIP program.
 However, attendance must be paid by the defendant out-of-pocket (upwards of $500 or more, if they don’t prefer to share a room with another attendee).